-&lt;sup>13We also include refinanced loans in the additional analysis presented in the robustness section but refrain from including these loans in our main analysis because refinancing is generally only viable for borrowers with positive equity.
+18We also include refinanced loans in the additional analysis presented in the appendix.
 In theory, a borrower with an underwater mortgage can pay down the principal balance to refinance.
 However, merely eliminating negative equity is unlikely to be enough.
 The borrower must also bring the LTV ratio below current underwriting guidelines.
 For example, if the guidelines allow for 80% LTV refinance loans, a borrower with 110% LTV needs to reduce the loan not by 10%, but by 30% of the property value to meet the criteria.
-Consequently, underwater mortgage refinances are rare.
+Consequently, underwater mortgage refinances are rare (see footnote 4 above).